 Show social proof/testimonials

-We knew that we wanted to design multiple variants to A/B test against each other so our first objective was to design the test and determine what page variants would be needed to facilitate results.
+We knew that we wanted to design multiple variants to A/B test against each other so my first objective was to design the test and determine what page variants would be needed to facilitate results.

-Researchers and Authors are our two main user types, Authors are academics that regularly upload their work, share it with the community and look for feedback from likeminded scholars.
+Researchers and Authors are our two main user types.
+Authors are academics that regularly upload their work, share it with the community and look for feedback from likeminded scholars.
 Researchers are academics who come to the site to perform research on a specific area of study - these users are the ones who search for and digest content uploaded by our authors.

 I determined that identifying which of these user types visited the logged out homepage the most and which was most likely to register and/or upgrade an account was a key learning that would drive the design of this page.